aughey/whisper-web/README.md

 A modified version of the original Whisper Web project, enhanced to provide system-wide voice-to-text capabilities.
 This project leverages browser-based ML-powered speech recognition using [🤗 Transformers.js](https://github.com/xenova/transformers.js) and extends it with remote control capabilities and system integration.
 Designed specifically to work with Stream Deck for seamless AI coding assistant integration.

+## Motivation

+This project emerged from frustration with existing voice integration solutions for AI coding assistants like Cursor.
+While built-in operating system solutions (like Windows Key + H on Windows or macOS's transcription system) and various plugin implementations exist, they often fall short in transcription quality and reliability.

+Key motivating factors:
+- Existing Cursor extensions with voice integration were underwhelming
+- Built-in OS transcription services provided subpar accuracy
+- Whisper consistently delivers superior transcription quality
+- Existing Whisper integrations in plugins were limited or used alternative mechanisms

+The current implementation provides significantly better transcription quality through Whisper, though there are some trade-offs:

+**Current Limitations:**
+- There is a noticeable delay between speech submission and transcription completion
+- Real-time/on-the-fly transcription is not yet implemented
+- Processing longer voice communications can result in longer delays

+Despite these limitations, the solution provides a more accurate and reliable transcription system compared to built-in alternatives, making it particularly valuable for AI coding assistant interactions.

 ## Features

 - Browser-based speech recognition using Whisper ML model